puppipay/education/firststdbitcoin.md

 #### Chapter-1

+A 360 degree view of money

+These cover concepts behind money and value.
+Knowing this prevents us from going in wrong directions.
+Prevents use being misled.
+Prevents us from violating laws.

+Typical things we see in market are traps (like free money, easy money etc).

+Few things create value, few things have value, few things are legal.

+So we need to understand what it means my

-I want free money
+- I want free money

-I want money without working
+- I want money without working

-I want easy money
+- I want easy money

-I want legal money
+- I want legal money

-I don't mind any money
+- I don't mind any money

-I want money by drugs, clubs, dances
+- I want money by drugs, clubs, dances

-I want money by gambling, stocks, trade
+- I want money by gambling, stocks, trade

-I want bitcoin
+- I want bitcoin

 #### Chapter-2